Cerberuser/rust_md5/README.md

 ===============

 This is a very simple implementation of the [md5 specification - RFC 1321][md5] used to begin learning Rust.
-In particular, it makes no attempt to be efficient, e.g., it reads all the input data before starting processing, rather than streaming.

 ## Usage